Co-Curricular Learning

 Self Aware

-- Making personal and career-based decisions that align with their values and identity.
+- Making decisions consistent with their values and goals.

 High-Impact Practices